OSeMOSYS/osemosys2iamc/README.md

 Convert OSeMOSYS results to IAMC format

+## Acknowledgements

+This work was financially supported by the European Union’s Horizon 2020 research and innovation programme under the grant agreement No 101022622 ([European Climate and Energy Modelling Forum ECEMF](https://doi.org/10.3030/101022622)).

 ## Install from Github repository

 It is currently necessary to install the OpenEntrance dependency as an editable installation.